dylan-lomanto/Election_Analysis/README.md

 ![Election_Analysis_TXT_screen](https://user-images.githubusercontent.com/86164867/126208949-9d171e94-c3ea-4e5e-9346-790260bca5c9.PNG)

 ### Summary
-The scritpt found in PyPollChallenge can be used for any election in which the results are delivered in the same format as election_results.csv.
+The scritpt found in PyPoll_Challenge.py can be used for any election in which the results are delivered in the same format as election_results.csv.